Start9Labs/documentation/site/source/guides/reset-password.rst

 ==============
 Password Reset
 ==============
 If you forgot or lost your StartOS master password, you can use this guide to reset it.
+If you simply want to change your password, that can be done via the web-UI by following the :ref:`change password guide<change-password>`.

 .. contents::
   :depth: 2